 Post-deployment validation of a CT lung nodule detection algorithm across six real-world imaging perturbations.
 Based on LIDC-IDRI (154 cases).
 Methodology: arXiv:2603.26785.

-FDA-cleared imaging AI is tested at controlled dose levels and standard protocols.
-Your facility runs lower doses, thicker slices, and varied techniques.
-Nobody tested what happens in that gap — until now.
+FDA clearance is tested at controlled dose levels and standard protocols.
+Real-world sites run lower doses, thicker slices, and varied reconstruction.
+The gap between "cleared" and "deployed" is rarely measured — until now.

 Generate a 7-page site-specific reliability report from any study — acquisition profile, sensitivity degradation analysis, and prioritized protocol recommendations.
 Suitable for post-market surveillance documentation.